Chart Color Schemes

 Montrose is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-Future population trends anticipate a growth rate close to the median of statistical areas analysed by AreaSearch, with an expected increase of 335 persons in the suburb of Montrose (Vic.) by 2041, reflecting a total gain of 4.8% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for SA2 areas, released in 2024 with a base year of 2022.
+For areas not covered, VIC State Government's Regional/LGA projections from 2023 are used, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, the suburb is projected to increase by approximately 334 persons, reflecting a gain of around 4.8% over the 17-year period.

 Frequently Asked Questions - Population